WICG/webpackage/anti-tracking-threat-model.md

 ### The Attack

-1. AdTech convinces News to give AdTech a package-signing certificate for `news.example`, perhaps by offering to handle the technical complications of signing packages.
-   1. Alternately, News could set up a service that signs packages AdTech sends it.
+1. AdTech convinces News to let them create packages that get signed as `news.example`.
 1. When a user clicks a link from `adtech.example` to `https://adtech.example/news.example.sxg`, they send identifying information to the `adtech.example` server.
 This could be cookies or a user ID encoded in